 [Preface: I plan to create a video tutorial and a minimal example which can be downloaded from Github.
 At the moment I am waist-deep in writing my dissertation and so that project will have to wait.
-Until then, this post should get you started if you’re interested in becoming a “Maker”*.]
+Until then, this post should get you started if you’re interested in becoming a “Make

-Why Make is the ultimate tool for reproducible research
+is the ultimate tool for reproducible research

-I love GNU Make.
+I love GNU Make

-This is a tool that I never knew I needed until I discovered it.
-Make is a free and open-source program maintained by the GNU project, and it is the ultimate software for doing reproducible science.
+is a free and open-source program maintained by the GNU project, and it is the ultimate software for doing reproducible science.

-Make not only keeps code, data, and output separate1, but it will automatically update multiple types of output when either the code or data change.
+not only keeps code, data, and output separate1, but it will automatically update multiple types of output when either the code or data change.

 This means that you do not need to wait until an experiment is finished to start making plots or writing - you can begin right away, and know that your output will stay up-to-date as you collect more data or change your approach to the analysis….it feels like magic.

-I think reproducibility can become a sort of cult, so I try to be careful and not preachy about these kinds of tools.
 Plenty of excellent science has been done using Word and Excel, and there are plenty of other ways to make research reproducible, like writing a simple text file containing instructions on how to run the code.
-However, in my opinion, Make is the biggest and best of reproducibility hammers.
-I’m really grateful for the people who wrote it, and for the free resources which have helped me learn to use it.

 What about R Markdown, Jupyter notebooks, or LaTeX?

-Most scientists who are interested in reproducibility agree that using any document preparation system is a big step improvement over MS Word.
-While R Markdown, Jupyter notebooks, and LaTeX are excellent ways to build outputs, it’s rare that an entire project can be jammed into a single .Rmd document.
+While R Markdown, Jupyter notebooks, and LaTeX are excellent ways to build outputs, it’s rare that an entire project can be jammed into a single .Rmd

 We often need to re-use output files in multiple places.
 For example, a research project might generate a presentation for students, a report to funders, and a final manuscript.
 It’s likely each document will use some of the same results - figures, tables, models, etc. If we make any changes - for example, by adding new data or by changing a regression model - the figure or table needs to be updated in multiple places.
 That means more work and more chance for mistakes.